RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 Streaming protocols are essential for live streaming over the internet.
 When you choose a professional video hosting platform, it is important to make sure that your chosen software uses protocols that are compatible with the rest of your streaming setup.

 The bottom line is that the HLS delivery/RTMP ingest combination is currently the best way to go.
-Once supporting technology, like encoders and other software, evolve to support more protocols for ingest, the roles of HLS and WebRTC will shift.
+Once supporting technology, like encoders and other software, evolves to support more protocols for ingest, the roles of HLS and WebRTC will shift.

 If you are looking for a powerful video hosting platform that is capable of low-latency streaming, Dacast could be a great option for you.
 Our platform supports live streaming and on-demand video hosting and includes access to tools for video monetization, white-label streaming, an HTML5 video player, cloud transcoding, and more.